raspberrypilearning/electricity-generation/en/step_6.md

 --- /task ---

-The first line in the column will be created by moving the **3rd Country** sprite 50 steps with the pen down before turning it round 180 degrees and then moving up the stage slightly.
+The first line in the column will be created by moving the **3rd Country** sprite with the pen down before turning it round and then moving up the stage slightly.

 --- task ---